tensorflow/community/rfcs/20190506-filesystem-plugin-modular-tensorflow.md

 In the modular design, most of these descendants will be converted for free.
 The only class that might not be trivial to transfer to the new API might be `BigQueryReader`.
-But, since currently it completely ignores the filesystem APIs, we can continue with this design ignoring it for now and converting it in the future.
+But, since before this proposal this class completely ignores the filesystem APIs, we can continue with this design ignoring it for the moment.

 #### `SummaryWriterInterface`